Non-Stop (film): Plot

-Summers and Marks unlock the hijacker's phone, which unintentionally starts a 30-minute timer for a bomb.
-Through words in a television news report claiming that Marks is hijacking their flight, Marks realizes that the bomb bypassed the security checks, and finds it in Hammond's cocaine briefcase.
-When some passengers attack Marks, Bowen stops them, believing that the bomb is the priority.
-Marks convinces the others of his innocence and has them move the bomb to the rear and surround it with luggage to direct the blast outward, while everybody moves upfront.
-Marks urges Rice to follow explosive protocol and descend from 30,000 to 8,000 feet as the current pressure differential will destroy the airplane if the bomb explodes, although the escorting jets refuse to let Rice deviate from his course.
+Jen and Bill unlock the hijacker's phone, which unintentionally starts a 30-minute timer for a bomb.
+Through words in a television news report claiming that Marks is hijacking their flight, Bill realizes that the bomb bypassed the security checks, and finds it in Hammond's cocaine briefcase.
+When some passengers attack Bill, Bowen stops them, believing that the bomb is the priority.
+Bill convinces the others of his innocence and has them move the bomb to the rear and surround it with luggage to direct the blast outward, while everybody moves upfront.
+Bill urges Rice to follow explosive protocol and descend from 30,000 to 8,000 feet as the current pressure differential will destroy the airplane if the bomb explodes, although the escorting jets refuse to let Rice deviate from his course.

-Watching the earlier video, Marks notices Bowen planting the phone on Wheeler, implicating Bowen as the mastermind of the murders.
-White reveals himself as Bowen's accomplice.
+Watching the earlier video, Bill notices Bowen planting the phone on Wheeler, implicating Bowen as the mastermind of the murders.
+Zack reveals himself as Bowen's accomplice.
 Bowen reveals that his father was killed in the September 11 attacks and blames the U.S. for not improving their security enough to prevent future similar attacks.
-Their goal was to frame Marks as a terrorist, thus ruining the reputation of the Air Marshals Service to force the U.S. to create stronger security laws.
-Marks persuades White (who was in it for the money) to try to disarm the bomb.
-Bowen, who wishes to die on the plane in a suicide mission, double-crosses White and shoots him.
-Rice rapidly descends the aircraft to 8,000 feet, giving Marks the opportunity to kill Bowen.
-White regains consciousness and attacks Marks, but the bomb detonates, killing him and blowing open the back of the plane.
+Their goal was to frame Bill as a terrorist, thus ruining the reputation of the Air Marshals Service to force the U.S. to create stronger security laws.
+Bill persuades Zack (who was in it for the money) to try to disarm the bomb.
+Bowen, who wishes to die on the plane in a suicide mission, double-crosses Zack and shoots him.
+Rice rapidly descends the aircraft to 8,000 feet, giving Bill the opportunity to kill Bowen.
+Zack regains consciousness and attacks Bill, but the bomb detonates, killing him and blowing open the back of the plane.
 Despite the damage, Rice barely lands the plane in Iceland with no additional loss of life.
-Marks is praised as a hero and exonerated, where it is also implied that he and Summers might begin a relationship.
+Bill is praised as a hero and exonerated, where it is also implied that he and Jen might begin a relationship.

 Production

-Filming

 Filming began on November 1, 2012, at York Studios in Maspeth, Queens, New York City, then continued at JFK Airport on December 7, 2012, and at Long Island MacArthur Airport.
 This was the inaugural movie filmed at York Studios.